-Faulty iron burns compensation claims
+Faulty iron burn injury compensation claims

 Manufacturers and distributors have a duty to protect consumers by ensuring that the products they make and sell are fit for purpose and safe to use.